Days

 To avoid stress on moving day, you need a plan for large and vulnerable items.
 Unfortunately, mattresses are both—not only are they big and bulky, but they’re also susceptible to stains, scratches, rips, and other damage.

-You have a few options for getting your mattress to your new home.
+You may be wondering, how can I ship my mattress to another state, city, or even across the country?
+Fortunately, you have a few options for getting your mattress to your new home.
 You can pack and transport it yourself, work with a moving company, use a freight service, or ship it with a courier like UPS or FedEx.
 This guide will help you identify the best option for your circumstances and walk you through the shipping process if that’s your chosen route.

 Is a mattress shipping service right for you?
 Depending on how far you’re moving and how you’re transporting your other belongings, there may be a better plan for getting your mattress from point A to point B. Or, you may decide it’s time for a new bed altogether.
 Before requesting quotes from shipping providers, consider all your options: